ryboe/CSS3/CONTRIBUTING.md

 Thanks for helping out!
 It's a lot of work to keep CSS3 up to date with the latest browser/spec changes.
 Stuff gets by me.
 Any update is appreciated, no matter how small.

-Please reference the Issue # in your PR notes.